The Handbook of Archival Practice

 A website, The Handbook of Archival Practice, at https://thapproject.org/ provides additional information about the project, the editor, the distinguished members of the advisory board, and the proposal submission process .

 The Survey Monkey submission form is now open to accept your proposals at https://www.surveymonkey.com/r/TheHandbook.
-All proposals must be received by the end of the day, May 15, 2020.
+Submit proposals as soon as possible–we are filling in the gaps now so the sooner you submit the more likely your term will be available.
 Successful proposals will be accepted as received and approved for inclusion.
 Those who submit early have the best chance of being accepted to write about the topic of their choice.

 As a thank you, each contributor, regardless of the length or number of entries, will be provided by the publisher, Rowman & Littlefield, with one hard copy of the finished publication, as well as the opportunity to purchase additional copies at 50% off.
 Each contributor will also be credited in the Handbook.